I was not the most contented of schoolboys. I wasn't really a rebel. I guess I was just one of those generally disgruntled pupils.

 But, in English, there was some overlap.
 A dwindling bunch of teachers, including Ms Kirby, thought I was clever.
 I ended up getting an A in English.

 Like Chris Pines, she was a creature of the theatre.
 She had quite a camp, wicked wit, with a shock of bright white hair and flowing velvet dresses.
 She didn't suffer fools gladly and would use humour and gentle teasing on us pupils.

-It was strange to fancy her - she must have been at least 50 and she was no beauty - but we all did.
-I think it was her friskiness and sophistication we liked.
+It was strange to fancy her – she must have been at least 50, and she was no beauty – but we all did.
+I think it was her friskiness and sophistication that we liked.

 I remember my form teacher saying that the best I could hope for was to work in a shoe shop.
 Most of the teachers thought I was a lost cause and were utterly scornful of the whole acting idea.
 But Angela said that she thought I was university material.